 With millions of young people unwittingly marching towards blindness, our objective is to reach as wide a general audience as possible on multiple international media and educational platforms.
-To do this, we are creating a project with a strong visual and editorial line while building an integrated distribution model with: 1) A creative, feature-length documentary film; 2) a one-hour verson for TV and classroom screenings; 3) five x short episodes designed for internet viewing (2-3 mins); 4) a 6-hour audio book; and, 5) a traveling science-educational museum exhibition (produced & budgeted separately).
+To achieve this, we are creating a project with a strong visual and editorial line while building an integrated distribution model with: 1) A creative, feature-length documentary film; 2) a one-hour verson for TV and classroom screenings; 3) five x short (2-3 min) episodes designed for children and adolescents; 4) an audio book/podcast; as well as, 5) a science-educational museum exhibition (produced & budgeted separately).

 A Brewster Pond Production